Cycling routes Cols Réservés Dates 2020 in the Briançonnais

 I often refer to it as my "local hill" and my Strava log has over twenty excursions featuring it!

-It is nowhere near as popular as the two classics either end of the valley, the Izoard and Galibier, and a quick bit of Strava research confirms this.
+It is nowhere near as popular as the two classics either end of the valley, the Izoard and Galibier, and could be described as the "poor relation", and a quick bit of Strava research confirms this.

 Galibier has had 3,771 people cycle the HC segment, the Izoard 7,201 while the Granon has only 1,959 people.